bbernardoni/Archipelago/worlds/toem/docs/setup_en.md

 1. Launch the game (if installed correctly, the BepInEx terminal window should open as well).
 2. Enter your connection details in the text boxes at the top right and hit connect.
-3. If successful, connection details box will now display the "Connected" status.
+3. If successful, the connection details box will now display the "Connected" status.
-4. If you already have a previous save, the "New Advanture" menu will pop up.
+4. If you already have a previous save, the "New Adventure" menu will pop up.
 If achievements are randomized, the "Reset in-game achievements" option should already be turned on.
 Hit yes to reset your save.
 5. Start the game normally.